morph1904/PYNginx/README.md

 A Django based Nginx control panel with SSH and Reverse Proxy

 ## Install
+I will try to script this up at some point.
 ### Install pip
     sudo apt install python-pip -y
 ### Install virtualenv